 Trying to measure corruption is a bit like observing adultery.
 These are not my words, but I think they are exactly to the point.
 Indeed, those who indulge in corruption are unlikely to admit it.
-So when surveying private and public companies in Ukraine, Transparency International (TI) asked how transparent are the companies in Ukraine.
+So when surveying private and state-owned companies in Ukraine, Transparency International (TI) asked how transparent are the companies in Ukraine.
 This post covers the results of TI’s study.

 The report evaluated 100 biggest Ukrainian companies: 50 largest state-owned enterprises (as ranked by the Ministry of Economic Development and Trade of Ukraine) and 50 private companies, included in the Forbes top list for 2015.